praveenellaiyan/docker-labs/README.md

 -v <directory-from-host-os>:<directory inside container>
 ````

+<h4>Optimize docker image<h4>

+It is vital to keep the image built least sufficient enough to launch application.
+In real time large scale application the impact of optimizing an image plays a cruial role.
+<br>`.dockerignore` file is pretty much similar to .gitignore file which contains pattern to exclude files which aren't required on build.

 <h4>Docker handle failover mechanism</h4>

 flag helps to automatically restart container if at all crash/failure happens.